 - Too much or too little sunlight.

 - Not enough water (if the soil has dried out too much then the roots cannot uptake nutrients, resulting in yellowing leaves).

-Depending of how severe the stress is on your hoya the leaves may fall off.
+Depending on how severe the stress is on your hoya the leaves may fall off.
 I find this is often the case with chronically overwatered hoyas.

-The leaves of hoya’s can turn yellow or brown due to drought stress, with yellow leaves indicting that the hoya is not getting quite enough water (or you are leaving its too long between each bout of watering) whereas brown leaves that fall off indicates that the hoya is severely drought stressed and probably suffering with low humidity or unfavorably high temperatures as well.
+The leaves of hoya can turn yellow or brown due to drought stress, with yellow leaves indicating that the hoya is not getting quite enough water (or you are leaving it too long between each bout of watering) whereas brown leaves that fall off indicate that the hoya is severely drought-stressed and probably suffering with low humidity or unfavorably high temperatures as well.

-It can sometimes be the case that when the potting soil dries out completely or is heated up due to indoor heating, that the soil can bake hard and repel water off the surface, preventing it from infiltrating the soil properly and reach the roots.
+It can sometimes be the case that when the potting soil dries out completely or is heated up due to indoor heating, it can bake hard and repel water off the surface, preventing it from infiltrating the soil properly and reaching the roots.

 After watering, the hoyas pot should be noticeably heavier as the soil should be evenly moist, whereas if the soil is repelling water then the excess water is likely to trickle out the drainage holes in the base and the pot does not feel as heavy.